-The Machinery Haulers Association and its members are very concerned about conducting all association business legally and ethically.
-That includes being very sensitive to the importance of ensuring that no violations of the anti-trust laws and regulations occur at association meetings.
-In response to that concern, TMHA has developed a very strong policy concerning proper conduct regarding anti-trust violations that is strictly adhered to at all association meetings.
-Our abbreviated policy appears below and is available in PDF format upon request.
+The Machinery Haulers Association and its members are very concerned about and dedicated to conducting all association business legally and ethically.
+That includes being very sensitive to the importance of ensuring that no violations of the anti-trust laws or regulations occur at association meetings.
+In response to that concern, TMHA has developed a very strong policy concerning proper conduct regarding full compliance with the anti-trust laws and regulations that is strictly adhered to at all association meetings.
+Our abbreviated policy appears below and our full, formal policy is available upon written request.

 Guidelines for Conduct at TMHA Meetings

 Potential anti-trust violations are inherently present at all meetings of trade associations because an essential element of an anti-trust violation — a combination of competitors — exists.
 Discussions can generally involve any subject without raising anti-trust concerns if they are kept free of even the suggestion of restraint of trade, or the selection of suppliers, customers or prices.

 Examples of conduct that clearly restrains competition and is presumptively unlawful include:

 - Agreements to raise, lower, stabilize or in any other way establish price, or factors related to price, such as costs, wages, discounts, credit terms or profit levels (discussion of past prices may also be suspect).

 - Discussions concerning what constitutes a “fair” profit level.